 Wanted: openhearted investor angel(s)

-Stewart's is well located midway -- along with Ashland's Jackson Wellsprings -- between California's sister springs Wilbur, Orr, re-opened Harbin, and Oregon's Breitenbush for traveling awake and awakening spring aficionados and nature-loving lightworkers seeking safe haven along West Coast circuit, wanting/needing to push grand re-set button, as the planet experiences its increasingly intense labor pains before at last delivering a new age.
+Stewart's is well located midway -- along with Ashland's Jackson Wellsprings -- between California's sister spring Wilbur, Orr, Harbin and Oregon's Breitenbush, for traveling spring aficionados and nature-loving lightworkers everywhere seeking safe haven while tooling the west coast, wanting/needing places to chill and push the re-set button, as the planet experiences its increasingly intense labor pains before at last delivering a new age.

-Fifteen minutes off I-5, Stewart Springs makes easy stopover point for shifting sea of growth-minded humanity seeking respite from hard times and wanting to continue light work on new levels...without having to buy into any locked, limited operational model and deal with a place's overseers more concerned with gaining power and wealth than pursuing the joy of service.
+Fifteen minutes off I-5, Stewart Springs is an incredibly easy stopover point for the shifting sea of humanity.
+Those seeking respite from the challenging transitional times and wanting to recharge on new, higher levels without having to buy into any locked, limited operational model and deal with a place's overseers more concerned with gaining power and wealth than pursuing the joy of service.

-Anything else seems almost certain to be destined to fail, having seeds of failure sown at very start.
-Anyone investing heavily in place with material returns in mind for even ostensible laudable goals inevitably becomes preoccupied trying to recoup funds and get ahead of game, in process watering down the potential healing power of place and greatly limiting how many can benefit from the realm's strong medicine.
+Anything else is destined to fail, having the seeds of its own failure built in.
+Anyone investing heavily in the realm with eventual material returns in mind, even with some ostensible laudable goals attached, inevitably becomes preoccupied in trying to recoup their vested funds and getting ahead of the game, in the process watering down the potential healing power of place and greatly limiting how many can benefit from the realm's strong medicine.

-Skeptics might wonder if such a high-minded nonprofit operation could actually get by financially instead of becoming money drain.
-Of course...in due time.
-Do the right thing and follow the bliss and green energy will follow to support it...every time.
+Cynics might wonder if such a high-minded nonprofit operation could ever get by financially, instead of becoming yet one more perpetual money drain.
+Of course it could.
+Do the right thing, follow the bliss, and the green energy follows to support it -- every time.

-Place could well become so popular that it would have to follow setups of Breitenbush, Wilbur, and Orr Springs, requiring reserving visits ahead of time rather than allowing the former accustomed, impulsive, in-the-moment drop-ins.
-With its limited mineral water sources -- far less than any other regional spring resort -- calling ahead would almost certainly become a given.
+The place would become so popular, it would likely have to follow the setups of Breitenbush, Wilbur, Orr Springs, and, now, sometimes Jackson, in requiring reserving visits ahead of time rather than allowing the former accustomed, impulsive, in-the-moment drop-ins.
+With its limited mineral water sources -- far smaller than any other regional rural spring resort -- calling ahead or reserving online would almost certainly become a given.

-While putting damper on impulsive spur-of-moment visits that Springs once thrived on, often lending upbeat, happening vibe, on the plus side such a setup would make energies on grounds more relaxed and focused.
-Visitors' time spent there would be more valued for having tuned in to place and committed ahead of time.
+While putting a damper on impulsive spur-of-moment visits the Springs once thrived on, often lending an upbeat, happening vibe, on the plus side such a setup would tend to make the energies on the grounds more relaxed and focused, visitors' time spent there being more valued for having tuned into the place and committed ahead of time.

 Fondest Hopes Dashed